JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-07/deploy-a-rest-api-python-to-azure/index.md

 - select the image source to be Azure Container Registry (ACR).
 - select the ACR you created previously.
 - select the image.
-- select the image tag.
+- select the image tag to `latest`.
 - adjust the CPU and Memory to your needs.
 - you could set up the environment variables now, but we’ll look at that in the Configure step.
 In fact, you may need to adjust then in the lifetime of your application.